IB: 33 points overall with Three HL subjects at 655

 Contact the department

-At Level 4 you'll be introduced to essential concepts in literary study, encouraged to read a wide range of works covering the major literary genres, and become aware of changing views of the past, and theories of history.
+In your first year, you'll be introduced to essential concepts in literary study, encouraged to read a wide range of works covering the major literary genres, and become aware of changing views of the past, and theories of history.
 You'll choose between learning about cultural history, intellectual history, modern political history or religion, peace and conflict.

 You take the following compulsory modules: